-Although there were no further unicorn sculptures, Cybis did issue a Unicorn Plaque in 1989 for $150.
-It is 4” high x 3.25” wide and sold for $200-$300 from Cybis from the mid-1990s onward.
+Although there were no further unicorn sculptures, Cybis did issue a Unicorn Plaque in 1990 for $150.
+It is 4” high x 3.25” wide.

 Most photographs of this piece completely fail to show that the wings contain areas of shimmery highlights, created by the random application of glaze to small areas on some of the feathers, but this picture has captured them nicely.
 The same glaze was applied to Pegasus’ hooves as well.
 The rest of the sculpture is bisque (matte) porcelain.

-The final pegasus piece was Pegasus Colts ‘Flight and Fancy’ (similar to the pair of 1970s unicorn colts Gambol and Frolic).
+The final flying-horse piece was Pegasus Colts ‘Flight and Fancy’ (similar to the pair of 1970s unicorn colts Gambol and Frolic).
 This piece is 7” high and was released in 1984 as an edition of 1000 at $975.
 On their 1988 price list it is $1175, and then $1475 in 1993.
 The edition was either closed or completed before 1999.
+Designed by Susan Eaton.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
-Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.